-Whether you've got a dairy allergy or lactose intolerance in your family, or you're simply giving up milk for a while as part of an elimination diet, you may find yourself checking out the rows of milk alternatives in the grocery store.
+Whether you've got a dairy allergy or lactose intolerance in your family, or you're simply giving up milk for a while as part of an elimination diet, you may find yourself checking out the rows of dairy free milk substitutes in the grocery store.
 There are quite a few options available, and most have slightly different properties for drinking and cooking.

 Here's a cheat sheet to your options.
 Just be prepared to sample a variety to figure out which taste suits you best; most are quite distinctive.